aossama/itworx-workshops/containers-with-docker-101/05-getting-started-with-docker.md

-## Images and containers
+## Containers are created from Images

-A **container** is a runtime instance of an image, it's what the image becomes in memory when executed (that is, an image with state, or a user process).
-You can see a list of your running containers with the command, ```docker container ps```, just as you would in Linux.
+A **container** is the runtime instance of an image, it's what the image becomes in memory when executed (that is, an image with state, or a user process).
+You can see a list of the running containers with the command, ```docker container ls```, just as you would in Linux.

 A **container** runs _natively_ on Linux and shares the kernel of the host machine with other containers.
 It runs a discrete process, taking no more memory than any other executable, making it lightweight.